OSAP/Financial Aid FAQ's

 These vary person to person depending on your financial need and academic history.

-When OSAP asks you for your program name, you have the option to search the first THREE letters of your programs name.
+When OSAP asks you for your program name, you have the option to search the first THREE letters of your program's name.
 Once you move to the next page it will populate a list of programs to sort through.
-This also help so you select the right program with the right start date.
+Be sure to select the right program with the right start date.

 If you are attending Confederation College but not the Thunder Bay campus, you will have to select the cost code that has RE (this stands for regional).